ABE-VVS: Attribute-Based Encrypted Volumetric Video Streaming: Background and Related Work

 Prior work~\cite{10.1007/978-3-319-32689-4_26,10.1145/3712676.3714450,usmani2025securingimmersive360video} has applied ABE to video streaming, focusing mainly on traditional 2D and 360$^\circ$ content.
 Studies such as~\cite{10.1145/3712676.3714450,usmani2025securingimmersive360video} demonstrate that using ABE over HTTP can lower cache CPU load while preserving QoE when compared to HTTPS.
 Although~\cite{usmani2025securingimmersive360video} also explores frame-level selective encryption, these techniques are designed for the structure of compressed video streams and do not translate to point cloud formats.

 Prior work~\cite{10.1145/3704413.3765298} introduced a novel attribute-based selective coordinate encryption technique for point cloud data, whose representation and encoding differ fundamentally from traditional video formats and their corresponding encryption methods.
-Unlike prior ABE-based approaches, this approach operates directly on the spatial geometry of point clouds by encrypting selected \(X, Y, Z\) coordinates, enabling a fine-grained and flexible encryption granularity.
+Unlike prior ABE-based approaches, this approach operates directly on the spatial geometry of point clouds by encrypting selected X, Y, Z coordinates, enabling a fine-grained and flexible encryption granularity.
 Building on this foundation,~\cite{usmani2025secureaidrivensuperresolutionrealtime} extends the approach with point cloud frame downsampling to reduce bandwidth and latency, and using machine-learning–based super-resolution to reconstruct high-quality content at the client.

-The present work is different as it evaluates \acro in a full end-to-end volumetric streaming scenario, including its potential to offer ABE-enabled caching benefits—such as reducing computational load at intermediate caches.
+\acro builds on prior work~\cite{10.1145/3704413.3765298} but differs by being the first to evaluate a novel end-to-end secure volumetric streaming pipeline in which encryption is a first-class component, including an analysis of ABE-enabled caching and its impact on computational load at intermediate caches.